Can a Legal Document Be Ignored If the Rules of Service Were Broken?

 So a defendant moving to set aside purported service is expected to swear that neither any copy of the statement of claim, nor knowledge of its contents, was known to him.
 For instance, he might swear that he never saw the advertisement in the newspaper, never heard of it, and was thousands of miles away at a mining camp in Bolivia at all material times.
 In practice, such contents are usual in a defendant’s affidavit.

-The Rules of the Small Claims Court lack a rule specifically addressing what should happen when the intended recipient receives a document in a manner that falls outside the Rules of the Small Claims Court.
-Accordingly, in such a circumstance, reference to the Rules of Civil Procedure, R.R.O.
+The Rules of the Small Claims Court are silent, meaning lacking, of a rule addressing the protocol for when an intended recipient receives a document in a manner outside the scope of the Rules.
+Thus, in such instances, it becomes necessary to turn to the Rules of Civil Procedure, R.R.O.
 1990, Reg.
-194, becomes necessary; and whereas the Rules of Civil Procedure provide for validation of service, a Motion to Validate Service may be brought.
-The relevant Rules of the Small Claims Court permitting reference to the Rules of Civil Procedure as well as the relevant Rules of Civil Procedure state:
+194, for guidance.
+The Rules of Civil Procedure include provisions for validating service, enabling a party to the proceedings to bring a Motion to Validate Service.
+The relevant sections from both the Rules of the Small Claims Court and the Rules of Civil Procedure are:

 Matters Not Covered in Rules